AdnanKhan45/interactive_3d/README.md

 ## Must read

-If you're willing to contribute feel free to create issue and rasie a PR.
+If you're willing to contribute feel free to create issue and raise a PR.
 Make sure you inform me through my [LinkedIn DM](https://www.linkedin.com/in/muhammad-adnan-developer/)  for the issues you create in both cases either or not if you want to contribute.

 This plugin will be improved more along the time, your contribution will be very invaluable.